Computer literacy: History

 The term "computer literacy" is usually attributed to Arthur Luehrmann, a physicist at Dartmouth College who was a colleague of Kemeny and Kurtz who introduced the BASIC programming language in 1964.
 Luehrmann became a tireless advocate of computers in teaching.
 At an April 1972 American Federation of Information Processing Societies (AFIPS) conference, Luehrmann gave a talk titled "Should the computer teach the student, or vice-versa?"
 The paper is available online.
 In it he notes:

 In 1978, Andrew Molnar was director of the Office of Computing Activities at the National Science Foundation in the United States.
 Shortly after its formation, computer literacy was discussed in several academic articles.
 In 1985 the Journal of Higher Education asserted that being computer literate involved mastering word processing, spreadsheet programs, and retrieving and sharing information on a computer.

+Computer science and education researchers Seymour Papert, Cynthia Solomon, and Daniel McCracken advocated for programming as a rich and beneficial activity for young and old learners.
+In the 1970s and 1980s, creative technical writers including Bob Albrecht, David Ahl, Mitchell Waite, Peter Norton, and Dan Gookin created books and materials that taught computer programming to non-specialists and self-taught learners.
+While programming lost traction in school districts as the core element of computer literacy, it gained ground in computer labs, user groups, community centers and other informal settings, helping to propel the personal computer as a mass-market commercial product.

 France

 Plan Calcul was a French governmental program in the 1960s to promote a national or European computer industry that was accompanied with a vast educational effort in programming and computer science.

 The Computing for All plan was a French government initiative to introduce computers to all the country's pupils in 1985.